bmcage/skills4smartex/level01/construction.md

 ![demonstrator 02 parts](L02_step08a.jpg)

 To be able to sew the LED we make *eyelets* with the legs of the LED.
-Take a pair of long nose pliers (Jewelry Pliers), and use the nose to create these as in the following image:
+Take a pair of long nose pliers (jewelry pliers), and use the nose to create these as in the following image:

 ![demonstrator 02 LED preperation](L02_step08.jpg)